Saturday, October 18, 2008

 Courtesy of MEM Inc. and Zabriskie Gallery

-Heavy Light: Recent Photography and Video from Japan at the ICP International Center for Photography.
+This photograph is currently part of the exhibition Heavy Light: Recent Photography and Video from Japan at the ICP International Center for Photography.
 I selected it because I saw in it an odd disparity between the feeling of a uniform group of people and the individuality I can see in each student's facial expression & hairstyle.
 Also I read a similar disparity in the juxtaposition of the traditional cherry blossoms and the high modernist structure in front of which the class is posing.